AI is no longer an experiment, the question is no longer "if"

 Takeaway for SMBs

-Case 2: Starbucks - Deep Brew AI in the system
+Case 2: Starbucks, Deep Brew AI

 What they did